Skip to content

 return JSONResponse(status_code=HTTP_200_OK, content=formatted_job_data)

-get_jobs_list(request) async
+get_jobs_endpoint(request) async

-Returns all jobs from database.
+Returns the status of all jobs from database.

 Source code in docs/rs-dpr-service/rs_dpr_service/main.py